needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 The newly created children of the tutorial page are the Future Prefab Instance's references.
 The names depends on where they were created (Paragraph 1, Criterion 1, 1: Prefab (GameObject).
 Depending on which paragraph, how many criteria, or what the object is, these might change.
 Avoid changing the names, to ensure that they work correctly.
 You will need to use these object in the next tutorial page.

-In the 2nd tutorial page, let's add another instruction paragraph.
+In the second tutorial page, let's add another instruction paragraph.
 We want the user to modify the magicNumber property on our prefab, so we'll add a PropertyModificationCriterion as criteria.
 Within this criteria are a couple of options we need to modify.

 Firstly, the **Property Path** is the name of the property.
 In the current prefab, it's named "magicNumber".
-If the property is derived from a different script, you can still access it: Otherscript.magicNumber for instance (Tip: If you're ever unsure what the property path is - for internal properties for instance - you can set your Editor to Debug mode and alt-left click on the name of the property).
+If the property is derived from a different script, you can still access it: Otherscript.magicNumber for instance (Tip: If you're ever unsure what the property path is - for internal properties for instance - you can set your Inspector to Debug mode and alt-left click on the name of the property).

 ![](images/index056.png)